 Atypical fibroxanthomas are rare among nonmelanoma skin cancers.
 They most commonly occur on the head and neck of older patients.
 They appear similar to other nonmelanoma skin cancers, as nonhealing or tender pink-red skin papules or nodules.

 Diagnosis of atypical fibroxanthoma is with biopsy.

 Tumors are excised, or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
 Metastasis is unusual.

-Because atypical fibroxanthomas seem to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.
+Because atypical fibroxanthomas are associated with ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.

 Sun avoidance: Seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds